openownership/openownership.beta/_posts/2017-09-26-what-we-really-mean-when-we-talk-about-verification-authentication-and-authorization-part-2-of-4.markdown

 ---
-title: What We Really Mean When We Talk About Verification Authentication And Authorization Part 2 Of 4
-date: 2017-09-26 00:00:00 Z
----

-z---
 title: 'What we really mean when we talk about verification: Authentication & authorization (Part 2 of 4)'
 date: 2017-09-26 15:10:00 Z